FelipeMDuarte/star-wars-planets-api/README.md

 # star-wars-planets-api
-An API about the planets of the Star Wars movies.
+An API about the planets of the Star Wars universe.

-# Mvp Autometadata Orchestrator Service

-Orchestrator to receive post from mvp autometadata ingest and send posts to thumb generator and autometadata job data

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+### Summary

+The application is made in Python using the Flask framework and uses MongoDb as database.
+You can run tests with Behave.
+The tests are found in the /features folder.
+The application can be used localy or by Docker.
+You can use Get, Post, Put and Delete requests to acess the api.

 ### Prerequisites

-#### Linux/Mac OS
 ```
 virtualenv
 python 3.6